-Since taking responsibility for the Construction Price and Cost Indices (CPCIs) on 1 April 2015, we have developed an interim construction output price index (OPI).
-This index was put together in a short time frame and uses our existing data sources, the majority of which are National Statistics, so that users can be assured of the quality of the source data.
+Since taking responsibility for the Construction Price and Cost Indices (CPCIs) on 1 April 2015, the Office for National Statistics (ONS) has developed an interim Construction Output Price Index (OPI).
+This index was put together in a short time frame and uses our existing data sources, the majority of which are National Statistics, so that you can be assured of the quality of the source data.

-The results for the interim construction price index were published for the first time on 12 June 2015.
-This article provides a quarterly update to these results and includes data to September 2016.
+The results for the interim Construction OPI were published for the first time on 12 June 2015.
+This article provides a quarterly update to these results and includes data to December 2016.

-Information about the methods used to compile the interim construction OPIs, as well as the results of our user survey and plans for the future development of price indices for construction, were published on 28 September 2015.
+Information about the methods used to compile the interim Construction OPIs, as well as the results of our user survey and plans for the future development of price indices for construction, were published on 28 September 2015.